 - 5.1.1 Receive and comment upon a recommended schedule of reviews from the Provost. - 5.1.2 Receive a timeline from the RC by way of the Office of the Provost once a review has been initiated by the Provost. - 5.1.3 Communicate with the RC on their progress throughout the self-study process. - 5.1.4 Receive the draft self-study of the review unit from the RC.
-QAC will submit constructive comments to the RC on the self-study. - 5.1.5 Review suitability of suggested external reviewers and make a recommendation to the Provost on the appointment of two individuals to assume this role. - 5.1.6 Receive the completed Review Report from the RC containing the self-study, the external reviewers' report, and the RC response.
+The Chair of the RC will present the findings and recommendations of the self-study report to the review unit before submitting it to QAC.
+QAC will submit constructive comments to the RC on the self-study - 5.1.5 Review suitability of suggested external reviewers and make a recommendation to the Provost on the appointment of two individuals to assume this role. - 5.1.6 Receive the completed Review Report from the RC containing the self-study, the external reviewers' report, and the RC response.
 QAC will inform RC if any revisions are required. - 5.1.7 Submit the revised Review Report to the Provost for response. - 5.1.8 Submit an annual report to Senate summarizing its activities and reporting on the progress of reviews. - 5.1.9 In collaboration with the Provost, periodically provide a reflective perspective of the Quality Assurance Policy, identifying issues that may have arisen during reviews, and make appropriate recommendations to Senate.